 There have been quite a few studies that have looked at aspiration risks in the last couple of decades.
 These studies have looked at risk of death and illness related to aspiration – and both are occurring in incredibly small amounts.
 Some argue that the low rate of aspiration events is because NPO policies permeate the hospital culture.
 But, there are countries who have gotten rid of their NPO policies and seen no more aspiration events than others.
 Evidence Based Birth has a wonderful write up about this whole topic and it details each one of these studies and their results.

 Does your body need to eat during labor?

 Aside from the science behind anesthesia safety and labor, what about what the body needs during labor?
 Many liken the process of labor to running a marathon, which would mean the body (and that uterine muscle) have intense caloric needs.
 Carbohydrates become increasingly necessary during periods of extended exercise, because they can improve the “performance” of the body and protect against fatigue.
 FYI: maternal exhaustion is a common reason of unplanned cesarean birth.

 Though evidence isn’t clear on what a person in labor needs to eat and drink to meet their energy needs (simply because it hasn’t been done yet), many assume that if a marathon runner has specific weight-based carbohydrate needs to successfully run their race, than we can make the same assumption for a laboring mama too.

-so, can I eat during labor?
+So, can you eat during labor?

 Ok, if you’re keeping up, you know now that a huge part of aspiration risk is general anesthesia.
 Though common in earlier decades, general is rarely used in labor and birth today.
 When a patient does need general anesthesia, there are a variety of safety practices now in place (like meds to reduce stomach acidity and great airway tools) that further decreases anesthesia risks as compared to those that existed in the 1940s.